enomotokan/quboassist/README.md

 print(solution)
 ```

-The solution almost always is below .
+The solution is almost always below .

 ```
 ({'x0': 5, 'x1': 4}, [True])
 ```

-`The second component means whether the solution satisfies each constraint conditions.
-Note that heuristic algorithms do not necessarily return an exact solution, so we always need to care of it.
+The second component means whether the solution satisfies each constraint conditions.
+In the above case, because $5 > 4$, the return is true.
+Note that heuristic algorithms do not necessarily return an exact solution, so we always need to pay attention to it.

 In general, increasing the weight $w_i$ tends to make it easier to satisfy the condition, but the objective function becomes relatively smaller.
-We propose to use a library called optuna to tune these hyperparameter $w_i$.
+Therefore we propose to use a library called optuna to tune these hyperparameter $w_i$.

 A sample code is showed below.

 ```
+import quboassist
 import neal
-import quboassist
 import optuna
 import numpy as np
 from copy import copy